 Special educational needs: changing a statement

-As part of an annual review, your education and library board (ELB) decides whether it should make changes to your child's statement of special educational needs.
-The board must check your child's progress and make sure that the statement continues to meet their needs.
+As part of an annual review, the Education Authority (EA) in your region decides whether it should make changes to your child's statement of special educational needs.
+The EA must check your child's progress and make sure that the statement continues to meet their needs.

 Changes to a statement